-In an earlier blogpost, we discussed how PPC complexities often lead to partially wasted campaign budgets.
-And while that fact remains true, there are some underrated ways you can use PPC to enhance other areas of your digital marketing efforts.
-Content and social media, for example, are two areas where non-traditional PPC methods can go a long way towards boosting your overall campaign results.
+In an earlier blog post, we discussed how PPC complexities often lead to partially wasted campaign budgets.
+And while that fact remains true, there are some underrated ways you can use paid search to enhance other areas of your digital marketing efforts.
+Content and paid social media, for example, are two areas where non-traditional pay-per-click methods can go a long way toward boosting your overall Google Ads campaign results.

 1. Use Google's Keyword Planner (But Not How You Think)

-So, start with the Keyword Planner and search for new keyword or ad group ideas.
-Let's say that you have a movie review website you want to get up and running.
+So, start with the Keyword Planner and search for new specific keywords or PPC ad group ideas.
+Let's say that you have a movie review website that you want to get up and running.
 First, let's see the results from a big industry site's landing page:

-The tool is intended to help discover the words and phrases that I should be using in ads that land on the page I've entered.
-So I expect that Google will understand the page indicated is about movies.
+The tool is intended to help you discover the words and phrases that you should use in Google Ads that land on the page I've entered.
+So, I expect that Google will understand that the page indicated is about movies.

-Which is exactly what happened, so we know Google understands.
-Just from entering a landing page of a competitor's site, we've already generated some content ideas.
-And remember, these ideas aren't necessarily for ad keywords (although they could be).
-We're primarily looking for content ideas; things to write about that people are interested in and searching for but don't have high competition (at least in AdWords - don't forget where the data is coming from).
-For example, Kevin Costner has a new movie coming out and he could be trending this month, so an article focused on 'Kevin Costner movies' could do well.
+This is exactly what happened, so we know Google understands.
+Just by entering a landing page of a competitor's site, we've already generated some content ideas.
+And remember, these ideas aren't necessarily for PPC advertising keywords (although they could be).
+We're primarily looking for content ideas, things to write about that people are interested in and searching for but don't have high competition (at least in AdWords - don't forget where the data is coming from).
+For example, Kevin Costner has a new movie coming out, and he could be trending this month, so an article focused on 'Kevin Costner movies' could do well.

 You can also do much more with the landing page function, including things like entering a Wikipedia page for an industry term.

-Again, these basic examples are just to highlight some new ways people are using the Keyworld Planner to generate fresh ideas.
+Again, these basic examples highlight some new ways people are using the Keyword Planner to generate fresh ideas.
 The best way to take advantage is to go and experiment with it yourself!

 2. Experiment With Facebook Ads

 Facebook ads work.
 Facebook ads are cheap.
 If you're doing any kind of content marketing and social outreach, you really need to at least discover whether Facebook ads can help promote your stuff and increase brand awareness.
-The minimum spend for Facebook ads is $1 per day and the cost per 1,000 impressions is incredibly low.
-Next time you write a piece of really good content, set up a Facebook ad and see what happens.
-It's easy:
+The minimum spend for Facebook ads is $1 per day, and the cost per 1,000 impressions is incredibly low.
+Next time you write some excellent content, set up a Facebook ad and see what happens.
+It's easy!

-Choose the purpose of your ad (in this case, to get more clicks through to the article we decided to write on the 10 best Kevin Costner movies of all-time):
+Choose the purpose of your ad (in this case, to get more clicks through to the article we decided to write on the ten best Kevin Costner movies of all time):

-Upload an image, choose your headlines, and target your add based on demographics and interests:
+Upload an image, choose your headlines, and target your ad based on demographics and interests:

 3. Test Twitter Ads